hackforla/ops/CONTRIBUTING.md

 You should see `fetch` and `push` URLs with links to your forked repository under your account (i.e. `https://github.com/<your_GitHub_user_name>/ops.git`).
 You are all set to make working changes to the website on your local machine.

-However, we still need a way to keep our local repo up to date with the deployed website.
+However, we still need a way to keep our local repo up to date with the original repository.
 To do so, you must add an upstream remote to incorporate changes made while you are working on your local repo.
-Run the following to add an upstream remote URL & update your local repo with recent changes to the `hackforla` version:
+Run the following to add an upstream remote URL & update your local repo with recent changes to the `origin master` branch:

 ```bash
 git remote add upstream https://github.com/hackforla/ops.git